ptytb/BK-tree/README.md

 # BK-tree

-This is a very fast string fuzzy-matching module in written in PowerShell.
+This is a very fast string fuzzy-matching module written in PowerShell.

 It uses *Damerau-Levenshtein* distance as metric function and *BK-tree* structure to represent a search tree.

-*BK-tree* can be flattened into arrays for even faster search.
+*BK-tree* can be flattened into arrays and loaded later for even faster search.

 I wrote this primarily for [pips - Python package browser](https://github.com/ptytb/pips)